Architecture of Saudi Arabia: Jawatha Mosque

 Jawatha Mosque is the oldest in the Hajar region.
 It is the first mosque which held Friday prayer next to the prophet's mosque in Al-Madina.
 Jawatha Mosque can be considered as architecture heritage which is one of the main constituents of national identity.
 It is built on a high land and some of the walls are built of stone.
 The Jawatha Mosque can hold approximately 130 people to pray together during prayers at a same time.
 The indoor prayer space is divided by three main gallery spaces and there are two entrances can go to the main prayer, one from the west side and the other is from the east side.
 In Jawaha Mosque there is no minaret and this is an exception to the typical ancient Turkish mosque.

+Future

+On March 17, 2025, Crown Prince Mohammed bin Salman launched the Saudi Architecture Characters Map, featuring 19 architectural styles inspired by Saudi Arabia's diverse geography, culture, and history, as part of Vision 2030.
+This initiative aims to preserve the unique identity and heritage of each region while enhancing urban landscapes and quality of life.
+The styles blend traditional elements with modern design, promoting sustainable urban planning.
+Each style offers three design patterns—Modern, Traditional, and Transitional—to encourage creative expression while maintaining authenticity.the project is expected to contribute over SR8 billion to the economy and create 34,000 jobs.
+The plan will roll out in phases, starting with major cities like Al-Ahsa and Mecca.
+It also encourages local talent and fosters collaboration among government agencies and developers.